Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Introduction

 \section{Introduction}

-Massive multiple-input multiple-output (MIMO) systems have demonstrated significant success in providing high spectrum and energy efficiency for 5G and future wireless communication systems.
-Considerable advantages are achieved by requiring sufficiently accurate channel state information (CSI) at the gNB (i.e., gNodeB).
-As downlink (DL) and uplink (UL) channels are at different frequency bands in frequency-division duplexing (FDD) systems, we can only estimate DL CSI through feedback from UEs.
-Since the feedback overhead increases proportionally with an increase in the number of antennas, reducing the feedback overhead becomes a critical task in FDD systems.
-To compress the feedback, the authors of \cite{CsiNet, CsiNet+} first proposed a CSI feedback deep neural network with an autoencoder structure whose encoder and decoder are deployed at UEs and base stations, respectively.
-This study and its variants \cite{CsiNetVar3} have been demonstrated to outperform traditional compressive sensing-based methods.
+Massive multiple-input multiple-output (MIMO) transceiver systems have demonstrated significant success in achieving high spectrum and energy efficiency for 5G and future wireless communication systems.
+These high achievable benefits require sufficiently accurate downlink (DL) channel state information (CSI) at the gNB (i.e., gNodeB).
+Frequency-division duplexing (FDD) systems, however, can only estimate DL CSI through feedback from UEs because DL and uplink (UL) channels occupy different frequency bands and may exhibit different channel characteristics.
+Since the feedback resource overhead grows proportionally with increasing MIMO size and spectrum, reducing CSI feedback overhead is vital to the widespread deployment of FDD MIMO systems.
+To improve feedback efficiency, previous works in \cite{CsiNet, CsiNet+} developed a deep neural network with an autoencoder structure whose encoder at UEs and base stations, respectively for CSI compression and recovery.
+Related works and variants \cite{CsiNetVar3} have demonstrated performance advantages over traditional compressive sensing approaches.

+Recent works have revealed the importance of exploiting correlated channel information such as UL CSI \cite{DualNet, CQNET}, past CSI \cite{MarkovNet}, and CSI adjacent UEs \cite{CoCsiNet} for improving the accuracy of DL CSI recovery at base stations.
+In particular, important physical insights regarding FDD reciprocity, slow changes in propagation environment in time, and similar propagation conditions within short geographical distance, underscore respectively the strong spectral, temporal, and spatial correlations between magnitudes of different CSI in delay-angle (DA) domain.
+Since, side information from correlated CSI lowers the conditional entropy (uncertainty) of the DL CSI, their effective utilization reduces encoded feedback payload required from UEs \cite{MarkovNet}.